grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publish-or-update-a-plugin.md

 ## Update your plugin

-To update a plugin, follow the same guidance as for [publishing a plugin](#publishing-a-plugin), except in Step 3 where you can now click **Submit Update** for the plugin you want to update.
+To update a plugin, follow the same guidance as for [publish your plugin](#publish-your-plugin), except in Step 3 where you can now click **Submit Update** for the plugin you want to update.

 All plugin submissions, new or updates, go through the same automated and rigorous manual review process.
 Because we may have a test environment already setup for an existing plugin, plugin update reviews may go faster.